LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

-# Example Training (Version 1): One-shot conditional with double moon distribution
+# Example Training: One-shot conditional with double moon distribution

 Now let's assume that the conditional distribution that we are trying to approximate is a double moon distribution with free parameters: